72 Hours in Willamette Valley

 For lunch, duck into the Community Plate for homemade sandwiches and Stumptown coffee served in an attractive, wood-filled space, or check out Sage Restaurant for steaming bowls of homemade soup and hearty sandwiches.
 A visit to Evergreen Aviation & Space Museum will have you gazing in wonder at Howard Hughes' immense Spruce Goose, a "flying boat" with a wingspan wider than a football field.
 The museum also offers a variety of aviation displays, along with a separate museum devoted to space exploration, plus an IMAX theater and a wine tasting room featuring Evergreen Vineyards' own Spruce Goose Wine.

 Since the area is focused on the rural sensibility of "early-to-bed, early-to-rise," nightlife is nearly non-existent in the valley.
-However, there are a few spots with occasional live music, including the Hotel Oregon and Scotte's Imbibery, a friendly, although sometimes rowdy, bar on the north side of town off Highway 99.
+However, there are a few spots with occasional live music, such as The Rooftop Bar at Hotel Oregon.

 * Willamette Valley image courtesy of the Willamette Valley Visitors Association.